-The total final consumption (TFC) of Greece decreased by 30%, from a peak level of 21.8 Mtoe in 2007 to 15.7 Mtoe in 2018, mainly because of the economic downturn after the financial crisis (see Fig. 1).
-Oil is the most significant fuel and the country is almost entirely dependent on oil imports.
-Oil accounts for over half of the energy in TFC, mainly because of its dominance in transport and large shares in the industry and residential sectors.
-Electricity is the second-highest energy source, especially in the commercial sector.
-Natural gas has been gaining ground in both the electricity generation as well as for heating and industrial use and the country is also almost entirely dependent on gas imports.
+In 2021, the total final consumption (TFC) of Greece was equal to 637 PJ, presenting a decrease of -20% with respect to 2011, mainly because of the economic downturn after the financial crisis (see Fig. 1).
+Oil is the most significant fuel and the country remains almost entirely dependent on oil imports.
+Oil accounts for over half of the energy in TFC (51.8%), mainly because of its dominance in transport and large shares in the industry and residential sectors.
+Electricity is the second-highest energy source (27.8%), especially in the commercial sector.
+Natural gas has been gaining ground (9.7%) in both the electricity generation as well as for heating and industrial use and the country is also almost entirely dependent on gas imports.

-The transport sector is the largest energy consumer, accounting for 37.5% of TFC, followed by the residential (24.5%), industry (17.5%), and commercial (11.7%) sectors (see Fig. 2).
+Regarding the sectoral breakdown of the total final consumption, in 2021 the transport sector was the largest energy consumer, accounting for 36.4% of TFC, followed by the residential (27.5%), industry (16.9%), and commercial and public services (11.2%) sectors (see Fig. 2).